MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/03_LAB_41_01_Implement_monitoring_by_using_Azure_Virtual_Desktop_Insights.md

 After completing this lab, you will be able to:

-- implement monitoring of an Azure Virtual Desktop environment
+- Implement monitoring of an Azure Virtual Desktop environment

 ## Lab files